mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 **Vulnerability**

-The reproduced vulnerability was quite different from the original (Figure 4), with a Spearman's Rho of 0.2892254 (on a scale of 0-1 with 0 being dissimilar and 1 being the same).
+The reproduced vulnerability (Figure 4) was quite different from the original (Figure 5 of Malcomb et al. (2015)), with a Spearman's Rho of 0.2892254 (on a scale of 0-1 with 0 being dissimilar and 1 being the same).
 It also tended to underestimate vulnerability compared to the original study's results (Figure 5, Figure 6).

 ![Figure 4](assets/vulnerability.png)

-[Figure 4.](assets/vulnerability.png) Digitization of Figure 5 of Malcomb et al. (2015) showing vulnerability.
+[Figure 4.](assets/vulnerability.png) Results of analysis showing vulnerability.

 ![Figure 5](assets/map_fig5comp.png)